Explanation

 • Your package is in very early stage.

-Our loose criteria to make something part of the minimum is (exceptions may apply):
+Our loose criteria to make something part of the light strategy are (exceptions may apply):

-• It is a very common practice or tool (e.g., TagBot.yml and CompatHelper.yml);
+• It is a common practice, file, or tool inside the Julia ecosystem (e.g., TagBot.yml and CompatHelper.yml).

-• It is a very strong recommendation that we think you should adopt (e.g., docs).
+• It is a good recommendation that we think you should adopt (e.g., pre-commit).

-Our loose criteria to make something part of the recommended, but not minimum, is (exceptions may apply):
+Our loose criteria to make something part of the robust strategy are (exceptions may apply):

 • Despite being good, it requires change of behaviour (e.g., pre-commit);

-• It creates friction - which is good to ensure quality but slows developement (e.g., issue templates).
+• It creates friction - which is good to ensure quality but slows development (e.g., issue templates).

-The loose criteria to make something not recommended, nor minimum, is:
+The loose criteria to make something advanced, ans thus not default for any strategy, are:

 • It is a best practice, but for a niche audience (e.g., .cirrus.yml for testing on FreeBSD);